 Odds are, you never noticed how often you say "don't" to your horse before.
 That's because the way the human brain is hardwired makes it easier to notice our horse's misbehavior than the absence of it.
 This phenomenon is called search asymmetry.

-Unfortunately for human riders and trainers, it's much more natural to immediately react with a "don't" than it is to seek moments to praise.
-This predisposition can be tracked all the way back to the early days of our evolution when we had to fend for ourselves in the wild.
-For early man, behind able to quickly notice differences in their environment was paramount to survival.
-However, being able to immediately pick up on the absence of something was not as important.
+This predisposition can be traced back to the early days of our evolution.
+Being able to quickly notice differences in the environment (such as a predator on the prowl) was paramount to early man's survival.
+However, being able to immediately pick up on the absence of a threat was not as important.

 Finding Praise-Worthy Moments

-The first step to doing this is to practice finding moments to praise.
+The first step is to seek out moments worthy of praise.
 Start trying to think in terms of what you do want.
 For instance, change:

 Don't paw on the crossties to Do stand still